rajivshah3/documentation/getting-started/0.1/introduction/ternary.md

 # Ternary

-**In IOTA, data is represented according to the [ternary numeral system](https://en.wikipedia.org/wiki/Ternary_numeral_system), which consists of trits and trytes.
-Compared to [binary](https://en.wikipedia.org/wiki/Binary_number), ternary computing is considered to be more efficient as it can represent data in three states rather then just two.**
+**All transactions contain characters called trytes.
+These trytes are part of the [ternary numeral system](https://en.wikipedia.org/wiki/Ternary_numeral_system).
+IOTA uses this system because, compared to [binary](https://en.wikipedia.org/wiki/Binary_number), ternary computing is considered to be more efficient as it can represent data in three states rather then just two.**

 In IOTA, data is represented in balanced ternary, which consists of 1, 0, or -1.
 These values are called trits, and three of them are equal to one tryte, which can have 27 (3<sup>3</sup>) possible values.